johnteye/countries_app/README.md

 ## Visit the Deployed App

-You can visit the deployed application at the following link: [Countries Information App](https://countries-a3t1jfpdc-johnteyes-projects.vercel.app/)
+You can visit the deployed application at the following link: [countries-app-nine-sigma.vercel.app](https://countries-app-nine-sigma.vercel.app)

 ## Installation